 1 Fullerton Road, #02-02A One Fullerton, Singapore 049213

 Lunch: Tue – Sat (1pm – 3pm)

 Dinner: Tue – Sat (6pm – 8pm, 1st seating; 8:15pm – 10.30pm, 2nd seating)

 In true Omakase fashion, the element of surprise is what makes Omakase dining so thrilling.
 You’ll never know what dish you may be served next.

 Planning an Omakase meal?
 Do remember to plan in advance as some of these restaurants have long waitlists.
-If you’re gunning for one of the popular ones, you’ll need to camp on your phone or PC.
-It will be the good ol’ game of fastest fingers first if you want to secure a slot!
+If you’re gunning for one of the popular ones, you must camp on your phone or PC.
+It will be the good ol’ game of fastest fingers first to secure a slot!

-Last but not least, remember to use your credit cards and look out for any promotions and deals to save on costs.
+Last but not least, remember to use the best credit card for dining and look out for any promotions and deals to save on costs.